ruoso/raycaster-game/README.md

 rays coming out of the player in all directions, showing all the collision points.

+### toy4-sdl-rays

+Executable with a top-down visualization of the ray casting.

+### toy5-3d-raycast

+Executable with fpv camera using ray casting.

 ### mechanics

 This will contain the evaluation function that takes a game state and